101guptaji/hgrestro-frontend/README.md

 	- Search and filter by table number or status.

 3. Order Management
-	- Track order types and statuses (Processing, Served, Not Picked).
+	- Track Orders in real time by type (e.g., Dine-in or Takeaway) and by status (Processing, Served, or Not Picked).

 4. Menu Management
 	- Category-based menu (Drink, Pizza, Burger, etc.).